mekowalski/todo-mvc/NOTES.md

 -created new branch for authentication
--i may merge it later if i really love the auth feature -also want to create a layout with a home button(at some point, not pertinent)
+-i may merge it later if i really love the auth feature -also want to create a layout with a home button(at some point, not pertinent) -maybe work on helper methods for lists as similar to items